Email Component

 Overview

-The Email component provides a text field that validates end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. input to match valid email formatting.
-Email components look and act like Text Field components, but with an added validation feature.
+The Email component acts like a Text Field component, but with an additional feature that validates end-user input to ensure it matches valid email formatting.
 This component is often used with account setups or user registration.
-You can use it whenever you want an input field for a valid email address, though the component doesn't confirm if the email address is active.
+You can use it whenever you need end-users to submit a valid email address, though the component does not confirm if the email address is active.

 You can find the component under the Secondary Fields group to the left of the Module Builder.